educational-technology-collective/Ambient_Learning/README.md

 # StorMind (Space-Repeition-App)

 ## Description
 This is a mobile-app for space-repetition learning.
 The app is built using Ionic React.
-Currently, it includes two types of cards: QA(Question & Answer) and MCQ(Multiple Choice Question).
+Currently, it includes two types of flash cards: QA(Question & Answer) and MCQ(Multiple Choice Question).
+When the user receieves a notification, he or she will tap the notification and jump to the cards directly and start reviewing.

 —— Haytham Tang